Plant-Net/LEAPH/README.md

 - TMHMM 2.0 https://services.healthtech.dtu.dk/services/TMHMM-2.0/
 - MobiDB-lite 1.0 https://github.com/BioComputingUP/MobiDB-lite/releases/tag/v1.0

-Then, update the LEAPH1.0.recipe with the respective paths in which to find the ```.tar.gz``` files.
+Then, update the LEAPH1.0.recipe with the respective paths to find the ```.tar.gz `` files.
+During image building, it will ask you to reconfigure the locales for Perl; please indicate the required information and proceed with the process.
 Thus, in this directory run:
 ```
 sudo singularity build LEAPH1.0.simg ./LEAPH1.0.recipe
 ```